 - Serve this with some Memphis Style Ribs for a hearty Southern meal!

 Kitchen Items you’ll need to make Corn Maque Choux

-A quality non stick skillet is a must for this dish.
+A quality non stick skillet is a must to cook your corn maque choux in.
 I used my well seasoned cast iron skillet for this recipe.
-I use it for all sort of things, in fact it lives on my stove top because I use it daily.

 You should be able to find all the ingredients for this recipe at any grocery store.
 I used frozen corn because it’s January and there’s no fresh corn to be had in Mississippi at this time of year, but if it’s in season I would choose fresh corn over frozen.

 - Crispy Garlic Smashed Potatoes

 - Potato Salad with Bacon and Egg